Krypto-iaik/AES_5round_SKdistinguisher/README.md

 1) "AES_5Round_Distinguisher.c": < 1 sec (setting: NUMBER_TEST=1 and RANDOM_GENERATION = 0);
 2) "AES_5Round_Distinguisher_hashTable.c": < 0.5 sec (setting: NUMBER_TEST=1 and RANDOM_GENERATION = 0).

-Finally, the Random Generator used in this code is the "Mersenne Twister" one, developed by 1997 by Makoto Matsumoto and Takuji Nishimura - MT19937, and that can be found in http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/CODES/mt19937ar.c
+Tthe Random Generator used in this code is the "Mersenne Twister" one, developed by 1997 by Makoto Matsumoto and Takuji Nishimura - MT19937, and that can be found in http://www.math.sci.hiroshima-u.ac.jp/~m-mat/MT/MT2002/CODES/mt19937ar.c

+--(3)-- The last one is the distinguisher implemented for real (full-scale) AES.
+It works as the ones just described.
+The flags to compile the code on unix machines is:

+g++ -o <name> -g -O0 -Wall -msse2 -msse -march=native -maes -lpthread main.cpp